 The PAN membership is based on a Community Exchange System (CES) of services: FilAm ARTS provides facilitation, marketing support, access to information, venues, distribution points, training, target markets, technical support, and professional development, while the PAN artists participate through in-kind performances or donation of artwork and art services, or volunteer curatorial and production support for the Festival of Philippine Arts and Culture (FPAC) and other PAN events.

-To address the needs of the constituency the PAN utilizes two main methods: a self-reflexive method, and a Kapwa or Pilino psychological method.
-The PAN uses self-assessment, artist dialogues, and consensus models in order to derive appropriate courses of action that address constituent need.
+To address the needs of the constituency, PAN utilizes two main methods: a self-reflexive method, and a Kapwa or Pilipino psychological method.
+PAN uses self-assessment, artist dialogues, and consensus models in order to derive appropriate courses of action that address constituent needs.
 This is in stark contrast to many prescriptive approaches commonly used in service organizations.
-The Kapwa method is one that synthesizes the sensibilities of Traditional Filipino Arts, Filipino Regional Culture, and Filipino customs into a cultural centered means of generating appropriate communication and action.
+The Kapwa method is one that synthesizes the sensibilities of traditional Filipino arts, Filipino regional culture, and Filipino customs into a cultural centered means of generating appropriate communication and action.
 The combined methods create a powerful system for understanding the Pilipino artist community.

-As the largest Filipino arts organization in California the PAN has a very large geographic reach.
-The main regions of the state served are the greater Los Angeles area, San Diego County, the Bay Area, and Central California.
-The PAN constituency is spread throughout the state with the above regions being the main population centers of the artists.
-Further the PAN has an extended range of networking with Filipino artists across the United States.
-There is also an ongoing bi-national interaction between artists based in the Philippines and the PAN.
+PAN has a very large geographic reach.
+The main regions of the state served are the greater Los Angeles Area, San Diego County, the Bay Area, and Central California.
+The PAN constituency is spread throughout the state, with the above regions being the main population centers of the artists.
+Furthermore, PAN has an extended range of networking with Filipino artists across the United States.
+There is also an ongoing bi-national interaction between artists based in the Philippines and PAN.